Martin Kirchgessner

 order.email_confirmation()

-async def order(request):
+return templates.confirm(order)async def order(request):

 order = await db.save_order(request)